-ICES advice is produced through a process which is set up to ensure that the advice is based on the best available science and data, is considered legitimate by both authorities and stakeholders and is relevant and operational in relation to the policy in question.
+Our advice is produced through a process which is set up to ensure that the advice is based on the best available science and data, is considered legitimate by both authorities and stakeholders and is relevant and operational in relation to the policy in question.

 Best available science and data

 The basis for the advice is compilation of relevant data and analysis by experts in the field, normally through an expert group which includes core researchers in the field.
-This analysis is peer reviewed by scientists which have not been involved in the expert group and have no interest in the matter.
+This analysis is peer reviewed by scientists who have not been involved in the expert group and have no interest in the matter.

 Operational and policy relevant advice

 The advice is developed in a process whereby the scope of the advice request is clarified initially with the competent authorities and scientists with experience from dialogue with policy makers are tasked to translate scientific analysis into operational advice.